 It is better to avoid that the routine of the child is jostled before the move, it will have enough changes to support.
 For a baby, comfort, stability and safety are the watchwords.
 He must feel surrounded by people he knows, objects he is used to.

 18 months – 3 years: Talk to him about leaving before moving

 He is now old enough to realize what is happening, he will want to understand, and we must not hesitate to explain the situation to him.
-There are many less questions than you, it is just to reassure him about his toys, his blanket, his room, which should also be arranged first in your new “home”.
+There are many fewer questions than you, it is just to reassure him about his toys, his blanket, and his room, which should also be arranged first in your new “home”.

 3 – 5 years: help him feel at home after the move

 You cross a course, it is his case too: he will be delighted to visit the place, discover his new room and will be able to feel concerned in this change of life.
 To help him find his marks, he can organize his space and decorate his room.
 By creating a universe, he will accept and assimilate better what is going on.

 5 – 7 years: make him participate in the move